 One deer out of twenty tested around the former Wurtsmith Air Force Base was found to have high levels of PFOS.
 The level of PFOS in the muscle of the deer was 547 parts per billion, exceeding the level of 300 ppb at which action is recommended.
 PFAS was either not found or was at low levels in muscle samples from the other 19 deer.
 Although only one deer of this group tested at such high levels, the advisory was issued to protect the health of anyone eating venison taken within approximately five miles of Clark’s Marsh.
 The state has plans to test more deer from this area.

 The five-mile radius encircles the Wurtsmith base property and covers what the DNR has estimated to be the expected travel range of deer living in or near the marsh.
-The area covered by the deer consumption advisory issued can be described as:
+See a map of the advisory area.

 DNR also collected an additional 60 deer for PFAS testing this year as part of the Michigan PFAS Action Response Team’s work on this emerging contaminant.
 In addition to the testing around Wurtsmith, 20 deer were taken from near each of the PFAS investigation sites in Alpena, Rockford and Grayling with known contamination in lakes and rivers.
 The deer meat tested from these areas was found to have no PFAS or very low levels of the chemical.
 An additional 48 samples of deer muscle from the 2017 hunting season were tested from other areas across the state.
 Preliminary data for these deer also show no PFAS contamination or very low levels of the chemical.
 When the full data analysis is available, it will be posted to this website.